-The web is a vast and diverse place filled with innumerable brands all vying for consumer’s attention.
+The web is filled with innumerable brands all vying for consumer’s attention.
 There’s no doubt there’s more pressure than ever to reach customers at every touchpoint possible.

 To do just this, successful retailers are setting up virtual storefronts using multiple channels (e.g. social media, web and mobile applications) to continuously engage and sell to their customers.
 This tactic is referred to as multichannel retailing.
 This method helps them to bolster customer acquisition and sustain sales.
 Here's how this works and why you should start doing it too.

 The proliferation of channels in which consumers buy through give them more control over the buying process.
 In this way, multi-channel retailing is an effective tactic to get the most eyes on your brand.
 When you’re seemingly everywhere, from Facebook to Instagram to your website and even their mobile devices, you have more chances to reach both existing customers and also to acquire new ones.